-For example, if an Authorized User takes a picture or records a video of an IRWD facility or equipment on their personal cellphone, they should immediately transfer it to a District Computer System or Account, and then delete it from their phone.
+For example, if an Authorized User takes a picture or records a video of an IRWD facility or equipment on their personal cellphone for District purposes, they should immediately transfer it to a District Computer System or Account, and then delete it from their phone.
 This could be done by emailing the picture to their IRWD email account.